Last Updated on

 - Make a note of the different styles or levels of organized trips they offer.
 Do they offer upgraded options or more “backpacker” trip itineraries?
 What’s the target age group or audience of each?
 Is there a guaranteed maximum group size?

 - Look for photos of other travelers — are they people you’d want to be friends with and swap travel tales with over a drink?

 - Do a little research to be sure you’re getting a good value.
 Is the guided itinerary full, but with a little time to explore on your own?
 What’s included, and what is listed as optional?
 What level of hotels will you be staying in, and is the transport public or private?

 - Check out tour company reviews, both on and off their site.
 Keep in mind that on-site, the comments could be curated; and off-site, they could skew more toward people that want to voice something that went wrong.
 Look for trends and use your good judgement.

 - Remember, unexpected things can happen during travel, so you want a company that has its travelers’ safety as a priority.

 - Read blogs!
-Especially if you’re deciding between companies that have similar itineraries, look for posts by other travelers to see what stood out for them.
+Especially if you’re deciding between guided tour companies that have similar itineraries, look for posts by other travelers to see what stood out for them.